Last updated 25 February, 2022.

 Does it feel like everyone is preaching that you should be creating evergreen resources?
 You see write-ups about increased website traffic, how the Washington Post featured their infographic, or how one piece of content drove 10,000 new leads.

 But if you're a one-person team the idea of producing something of this magnitude can be incredibly overwhelming.
 I’ve been a content team of one at Kayako since March 2016 and I’d love to coach you through how you can scale your content marketing production without losing your edge.

-But let’s recognise the truth.
-Scaling your content marketing efforts is tough.
+But let’s recognize the truth; scaling content marketing is tough.
 Before trying to grow an audience, a blog, or even a business, it’s essential to know why you’re doing it.
-For me that’s putting Kayako up there as an amazing content producer that helps our customers provide even better customer service.
+For me, that’s putting Kayako up there as an amazing content producer that helps our customers provide even better customer service.
 The idea is that if we educate Kayako customers on how to better use our tool, help progress their careers, and give them on-the-job best practices, they’ll reward us with their loyalty.

 For me at Kayako, building awareness of the brand in the customer support industry has been challenging as a one-person team.
 Let me sit Kayako next to our content contenders:

 - HelpScout: Their content reputation precedes them and they were building an audience around customer support three years before our first blog post.
 Now, their content team is three to four times as big.

 - Intercom: Huge disposable budget from their total funding of $120M.